stajs/SpecFlow.NetCore/README.md

 As at the time of writing (September 2016), the `SpecFlow for Visual Studio 2015` extension does not play well with .NET Core projects (`.xproj`).

+**Updated Feb 2017 to work with the 1.0.0-rc4 tooling and .csproj**

 ## The solution

 Wait for the VS extension to support .NET Core projects.
 In the meantime, I present...